ni/nimble/packages/nimble-components/src/menu-button/menu-button.spec.md

 ### Anatomy

-_Outline the component structure with a diagram of its visual tree (shadow dom).
-Enumerate key areas of visual customization, such as:_

 _Slot Names_

 -   `start`: content that will get slotted into the `start` slot of the underlying `nimble-toggle-button`
--   `default`: content that will get slotted into the default slot of the underlying `nimble-toggle-button`
+-   *default slot (unnamed)*: content that will get slotted into the default slot of the underlying `nimble-toggle-button`
 -   `end`: content that will get slotted into the `end` slot of the underlying `nimble-toggle-button`
 -   `menu`: the menu that will be shown/hidden based on the `open` attribute of the component